UK resident non-UK domiciliaries: the remittance basis

 In English law, the significance of domicile goes beyond tax.
 In particular, a foreign domicile can affect succession to “movable” assets such as bank accounts and shares.
 Even where such assets are in the UK, the way they pass on the individual’s death may be affected by the succession law of his country of domicile.
 That law may contain “forced heirship” provisions which prevent the individual from disposing of his assets on death in the way that he wishes.

-- the restriction of inheritance tax (IHT) to UK assets.
+- the restriction of inheritance tax (IHT) to UK assets; and

 This note focuses on the remittance basis and the steps which should ideally be taken before a non-dom becomes resident in the UK.
 For a discussion of the IHT advantages of being domiciled outside the UK, see our note “Non-UK domiciliaries: Inheritance tax issues and opportunities”.